 by Anthony Rosen

-A review PDF of The Goon #38 was graciously provided to Spandexless by the publisher.
+A review copy of Circulating Drafts was graciously provided to Spandexless by the author.

 Anthony Rosen prides himself on two things: his beard and his comic book collection.
 He once ate a tablespoon of nutmeg on some bad advice from a friend.
 He hasn’t been the same since.